 Actions have been included in the plan for 2015 to 2020 to manage invasive species.
 For example, working in partnership with others on projects to address riparian invasive species as part of wider river catchment management plans.
-This will involve landowners working together collaboratively on whole stretches of river to maximise the success of controlling problem species.
+This will involve landowners collaboratively working together on stretches of river to maximise the success of controlling problem species.